Home » The Philippines » How to obtain the SIRV investor visa in the Philippines?

 9. Processing fee: A non-refundable fee of $300.

-Get your investor visa in the Philippines
+Need help obtaining your investor visa in the Philippines?

 Frequently Asked Questions (FAQs)

-How to get citizenship in the Philippines?
+How do I get citizenship in the Philippines?

 To obtain citizenship in the Philippines, one must typically have resided in the country for at least ten years, be proficient in the Filipino language, and demonstrate good moral character.
 Age restrictions apply, where applicants need to be over 21 years old on the day of the citizenship petition.
 The routes toward citizenship include a judicial process for foreigners married to Filipinos and naturalization petitions approved by the Office of the Solicitor General.